Skip to main content

 Can All-on-4 be done in one day?

-Yes, in many cases you can receive temporary teeth on the same day as implant placement.
-The permanent prosthetic is placed after the implants have fully integrated with the bone, usually four to six months later.
+In many cases you can receive temporary teeth on the same day the implants are placed.
+The implants are placed by the oral surgeon or periodontist coordinating with Dr. Bonin.
+The permanent prosthetic arch is designed and seated by Dr. Bonin after the implants have fully integrated with the bone, usually four to six months later.

 What is the difference between All-on-4 and traditional dentures?